-The Directors have been given briefings by the management on the business activities and its strategic directions to facilitate the effective discharge of their duties.
+The Directors have been given briefings by the Management on the business activities and its strategic directions to facilitate the effective discharge of their duties.
 The Management will monitor new or changes in laws, regulations and commercial developments and will keep the Board updated accordingly.
 In addition, the external auditors will brief the directors at least annually to keep the directors updated of changes to accounting standards and issues which have a direct impact on financial statements or when necessary when these changes may be significant.

 The Company encourages the Directors to update themselves on new rules and regulations, as well as on any revisions, amendments or updates to laws or regulations and attend courses that would assist them in carrying out their roles.
 The Company will assist in arranging relevant courses and seminars for the Directors' training as and when necessary.
-During FY2014, some Directors have attended seminars and trainings conducted by various audit firms and training organisations as appropriate.